hustf/BitmapMapsExtras.jl/README.md

 ## Current progress

+Version 0.0.13
+Added more crash tests for 'pack_glyphs'.
+Mostly working, but static dispatch on tensor glyph directions would be useful.
+Currently, packing 2d vectors will trigger an error.
+We plan to revise the GSTensor type.

 Version 0.0.12
 Add 'pack_glyphs' and restructure plotting function hierarchy.
 So far working for vectors, but more restructuring needed.